springtwr/siyuan-code-tabs/README.md

    print("Hello World")
    ```

-2. Click the block menu in the upper-left corner of the code-block -> Plugin -> Convert code-block to tabs
+2. Click the block menu in the upper-left corner of the code-block -> Plugin -> Convert code-block to tabs, you can also set a shortcut key for this function in Settings -> Keymap.
    ![fig2-1](./asset/2-1.png)
    ![fig2-2](./asset/2-2.png)
    ![fig2-3](./asset/2-3.png)